Siteation/magento2-hyva-icons-feather/README.md

 This requires that you have a working Hyva frontend, this icon pack was made specifically for Hyva Themes and will not work out of the box with any other frontend.

-_If you are looking for a Luma based option [checkout this icon pack instead](https://github.com/GrimLink/magento2-icon-packs)._

 ## Installation

 Install the package via;